Fudan-iGEM/2024-wiki/src/entrepreneurship.md

 Our exit strategy is multifaceted, designed to maximize project value and ensure efficient resource allocation.

 It includes seeking mergers with wastewater treatment companies to leverage their market resources and accelerate the application of our technology.
 We also retain the option to sell patents and licenses to realize the commercial value of our intellectual property.
 Additionally, the project can be preserved as a startup opportunity to be pursued when market conditions are favorable.
-This strategy aims to maximize the project’s value while laying the groundwork for future growth.
+This strategy aims to maximize the project's value while laying the groundwork for future growth.

 ### Inventiveness of Our Charging Strategy